jpardogo/ListBuddies/README.md

 ListBuddies
 ===========

-A pair of Auto circular scroll parallax ListViews like the Home page in the Expedia App
+A pair of Auto circular scroll parallax ListViews like the Home page in the Expedia App.

+ON PROGRESS